Arthur Vining Davis Foundations

 -

-Long planning horizon: With decision timelines extending up to 5 months and project start dates of June 1 or later following submission, build application planning into your organization's strategic timeline 12-18 months in advance.
+Long planning horizon: With decision timelines extending up to 5 months and project start dates of June 1 or later following submission, build application planning into your organisation's strategic timeline 12-18 months in advance.

 -